mrbusche/backseatfan.com/_posts/2010-06-23-daily-spin-chris-paul-open-to-trade-mike-tyson-on-twitter-nhl-hockey-schedule-out.md

   </p>

   <p>
-    <a href="http://www.nhl.com/ice/schedulebyseason.htm">NHL Announces Schedule</a>&#8230; Millions Thousands of Hockey across the US rejoice [via <a href="http://www.nhl.com/ice/schedulebyseason.htm">NHL.com</a>]
+    <a href="http://www.nhl.com/ice/schedulebyseason.htm">NHL Announces Schedule</a>?
+Millions Thousands of Hockey across the US rejoice [via <a href="http://www.nhl.com/ice/schedulebyseason.htm">NHL.com</a>]
   </p>

   <p>
-    A look at the <a href="http://snippets.com/how-different-are-major-league-baseball-fields.htm  ">different shapes of outdoor MLB baseball parks</a>&#8230; It's missing Indoor stadiums, and new Twins Stadium&#8230;  Bust still is pretty damn cool.
+    A look at the <a href="http://snippets.com/how-different-are-major-league-baseball-fields.htm  ">different shapes of outdoor MLB baseball parks</a>?
+It's missing Indoor stadiums, and new Twins Stadium?
+Bust still is pretty damn cool.
 Can someone please create a fancy interactive version? [ via <a href="http://snippets.com/how-different-are-major-league-baseball-fields.htm">snippets</a>]
   </p>

   <p>